Alfresco/alfresco-content-app/docs/features.md

 - [Document List](https://alfresco.github.io/adf-component-catalog/components/DocumentListComponent.html)
 - [Pagination](https://alfresco.github.io/adf-component-catalog/components/PaginationComponent.html)

-The application has six different Document List views which contain subtle differences depending on the content being loaded.
+The application has six different Document List views which share commonalities between each view and also subtle differences depending on the content being loaded which are explained below.

 #### Personal Files